 The resort is themed to all things pop culture from the ’50s, ’60s, ’70s, ’80s and ’90s.
 You’ll find giant yo-yos, Rubik’s Cubes and other tributes to some of the most memorable items, catchphrases and Disney characters throughout the decades as you walk around the resort.

 We didn’t want to pay a fortune for a hotel since we didn’t plan on spending a ton of time at the resort, but we wanted to enjoy the perks that make staying on Disney property worthwhile (more on that here).
-We chose a Preferred Room as we had heard that some of the buildings were a decent walk from the main lobby, which is home to the food court and the transportation area.
-Since we were there for the half marathon, we paid the extra $10 or $20 per night for a room that required less walking.
+We chose a Preferred Room as we had heard that some of the buildings were a decent walk from the main lobby, which is home to the food court and the bus transportation area.

 Let’s talk about the check-in and arrival experience.

 We had a late flight that didn’t bring us into Orlando International Airport until around 11pm.
-One journey on the Disney Magical Express later, we arrived at Pop Century just after midnight.
+We arrived at Pop Century just after midnight.

 The cast members were kind, friendly and had us all set in a matter of minutes.